 He rose to fame in the 1970s and early 1980s.
 This is the time he collected numerous accolades and garnered fame amongst the pool community.
 He was named 6th Billiards Digest’s 50 Greatest Players of the Century.
 He brought to the billiard community, a number of books and videos where he gave tips and taught ordinary people the basics of the game as well as some advanced techniques.
 He is credited with being the person who brought billiards and pool, a game that was thought to be reserved for the upper class, within the reach of the ordinary population.

+We hope that now you’ll easily be able to select one from the list of these Mizerak pool cues.
 As any player knows, a good cue is extremely important.
 That is the reason most regular players and professionals have their personal cues.
 The cue must be right for the player who is going to play with it.
 The length must be correct, and so must the balance.
 The tip must also be correct; otherwise, miscues will happen.

 Therefore it is vitally important to select the right cue for weight, balance and length.
 Lastly, the cue must feel right in the hand.
 Everyone is different in the way they handle a cue.